 Lucca is also just a few miles from the beaches of Viareggio and Forte dei Marmi, so you can easily pop out for a beach day and relax whilst the kids play in the sand and sea.

-If this is your first visit, I recommend choosing to stay in the Historial Center because it has prime location, close to tourist attraction like the Lucca Cathedral, Guinigi Tower and Piazza dell’Anfiteatro.
+The best area to stay in Lucca is the Historial Center because it has prime location, close to tourist attraction.
 There is a train station which is a short walk from Old Town.
 If you travel with a car, you should park the car outside the walls because it’s pedetrian-friendly area.

 Stay In Lucca If You want to stay in a beautiful, historic town, whose atmosphere is not diminished by droves of tourists; You would find it easier to get around a flatter town, without the hills and slopes of most Tuscan towns; You are traveling with children;